opendatacube/benchmark-rio-s3/report.md

 ## Conclusion

-The cost of data access is dominated by TTFB from S3.
+The cost of data access is dominated by Time To First Byte (TTFB) from S3.
 Typical single threaded throughput is just 14 tiles per second, when reading single tile from each file.
 Having many concurrent requests is essential for decent performance.
 Scaling with more threads works very well, there is little CPU congestion as most of the